-Drinkers who were happy to see these brewers and others succeed while continuing to adhere to highest-quality brewing principles decided to adopt the title “craft brewer”.
+Drinkers who were happy to see these brewers and others succeed, while also continuing to adhere to highest-quality brewing principles, decided to adopt the title “craft brewer”.
 Sam Adams and Sierra Nevada may still be under the 6 million barrel threshold, but they’re pushing the limits.
 Yet beer fans haven’t soured on their wonderful brews.
 In fact, many beer experts expect the definition of craft brewery to change as soon as Boston Beer Co. breaks the 6 million barrel threshold, as long as it does so independently while maintaining the same quality.

 “Nano” Brewers Respond

-However, not everyone is happy with the sliding scale of craft brewing.
+Not everyone is happy with the sliding scale of craft brewing.
 For some, the ability to keep beers locally focused and production small is an important aspect of the craft brewing mentality.
 Sure, Sam Adams may be a good beer to drink, but it’s no longer playing the same roll in beer drinking culture, they argue.

 Thus, so-called nano breweries have begun to draw attention.
 Although there isn’t a rigid definition on how small they need to be, typically nano breweries only brew one batch at a time, and they don’t have distribution beyond local markets.
-The majority of their sales come either from a brew-pub or on-site beer sales, meaning you’ve to go to where the beer is made to drink or buy it.
+The majority of their sales come either from a brew-pub or on-site beer sales, meaning you’ve got to go where the beer is made to drink or buy it.

 While experimentation is a hallmark of craft brewing, the nano brewing approach amplifies the creativity.
 Strange ingredients that might be hard to source in larger scales can be used to create wholly new flavors.
 Big beers — which are intentionally higher in alcohol and require more malt — are popular among nano brewers, even though their profit margins are slimmer.

-Although some may argue that Sierra Nevada and Sam Adams are no longer truly craft brewers, no one can deny that nano brewers are.
+Although some may argue that Sierra Nevada and Sam Adams are no longer true craft brewers, no one can deny that nano brewers are.
 And if you’re an adventurous beer drinker, nano breweries can often be the most rewarding.

 Craft Breweries Being Bought by Macro Brewing Companies